Daniela

 Part II

 In its most commonly used form, HPV testing for men is both unreliable and clinically pretty useless.
 We also have the reality that everyone has various strains of at any one time; everyone’s had previous infections.
 And we’ll probably all have future STD tests and infections.
-I’m reminded of a post on here where a well-meaning man had STD PCR testing from several regions of his genitals.
+I’m reminded of a post on here where a well-meaning man had STI PCR testing from several regions of his genitals.

 And it came back with a whole list of strains, most of which are probably doing nothing but just hanging out in the skin for a bit.
 I’m willing to bet if you PCR-tested any one of us, we’d probably receive a similar result.
 This young man was feeling dreadful, knowing he had all these STD infections and thinking about transmitting them to partners.
 But is he any different from any other guy out there?
 Does this information help him or his potential partners?